Contact us whenever you need it!

 The default surrogate consent provision prevents families from going into a judicial guardianship proceeding for lacking an advanced directive form.
 This leeway allows the physician to consult a designated person or people who can convey your wishes.

-Definition of Surrogate decision-maker hierarchy
+Surrogate decision-maker hierarchy

-Surrogate decision-maker hierarchy refers to the legal order of persons authorized to make medical decisions on behalf of the patient who has not designated a surrogate decision-maker.
+Surrogate decision maker hierarchy refers to the legal order of persons authorized to make medical decisions on behalf of the patient who has not designated a surrogate decision-maker.

 1. Spouse/domestic partner